Claim: Women in Germany face the loss of unemployment benefits if they decline to accept work in brothels.

 She received a letter from the job centre telling her that an employer was interested in her "profile" and that she should ring them.
 Only on doing so did the woman, who has not been identified for legal reasons, realize that she was calling a brothel.

 Under Germany's welfare reforms, any woman under 55 who has been out of work for more than a year can be forced to take an available job — including in the sex industry — or lose her unemployment benefit.
-Last month German unemployment rose for the
+Last month German unemployment rose for the 11th consecutive month to 4.5 million, taking the number out of work to its highest since reunification in 1990.

 The government had considered making brothels an exception on moral grounds, but decided that it would be too difficult to distinguish them from bars.
 As a result, job centers must treat employers looking for a prostitute in the same way as those looking for a dental nurse.